 C. High alpha

 “Oh!
 The MiG-21 can reach very high alpha, much higher than any modern fighter.
 This is because modern-day fighters have systems that prevent the pilot from reaching vey high alpha — as they reach very high alpha a protection measures kicks in and limits them.
-I used this feature later in life to take to take MiG-21 to a very low speeds and watched a Eurofighter typhoon shoot past me.”
+I used this feature later in life to take the MiG-21 to a very low speeds and watched a Eurofighter typhoon shoot past me.”

 “Indian MiG-21 has something called an emergency power reserve (EPR) aka second reheat.
 With EPR she accelerates much faster.
 I remember doing a DACT (dissimilar air combat training) with one other fighter (wouldn’t like to name it) and being a superior fighter, he was supposed to demonstrate his acceleration to me, little did he know that at the end of the acceleration run I matched him.
 Thanks to second reheat.”